SRAI Awards Nomination Process - coming in February, 2018!

 The Partnership Award for International or Inter-collegiate Collaboration

 To honor and recognize a partnership across institutions, national, or international borders.
 Nominee(s) demonstrates leadership and cooperation in overcoming barriers to work together as equal partners and in ways that serve as a model for collaborating with others toward shared and commonly held goals in research administration.
 Nominee(s) must be a current SRA International member.
-Nominator must be a current SRA International member.
+The nominator must be a current SRA International member.

 John Robinson Travel Award

 The John Robinson Travel Award provides funding for an SRA International member in his/her early-career to present at the SRAI Annual Meeting.
 Through this Award, SRA International acknowledges an endowment from John Robinson to honor his contributions to the Society by encouraging active participation of current SRAI members in the conference agenda.
 The John Robinson Award covers one (1) full Annual Meeting registration and up to $1,700 in funds.
-Award applications are reviewed and a decision is made on the basis of successful submission to present at the SRA International Annual Meeting and on financial need.
+Award applications are reviewed and a decision is made on the basis of a successful submission to present at the SRA International Annual Meeting and on financial need.
 Applications are limited to current SRA International members that are in their early-career (5 years or less in the profession).

 Annual Meeting Scholarship